nadinejackson1/rnn-text-generation-tensorflow-keras/README.md

-# 100DaysofML-Day10
+### 100DaysofML-Day10

-### Simple RNN Text Generation with TensorFlow and Keras
+# RNN Text Generation with TensorFlow and Keras

 This project demonstrates how to implement a simple RNN (Recurrent Neural Network) for text generation using TensorFlow and Keras.
 The model takes a seed text as input and generates new text based on the patterns it has learned during training.